rvaidyaa/my-nutrition-tracker-node-capstone/README.md

 ## Working Prototype
-Find a working prototype with Node at http://not-just-luck.herokuapp.com/ .
+Find a working prototype with Node at http://my-nutrition-tracker-node.herokuapp.com/ .
-Find a working prototype with React front end at https://marjona6.github.io/not-just-luck-thinkful-full-stack-capstone-react/build .

-## Functionality

 ## Technical